zeek/zeek-docs/scripts/base/files/extract/main.zeek.rst

    Sets the maximum allowed extracted file size.

-   :f: A file that's being extracted.
+   :param f: A file that's being extracted.

-   :args: Arguments that identify a file extraction analyzer.
+   :param args: Arguments that identify a file extraction analyzer.

-   :n: Allowed number of bytes to be extracted.
+   :param n: Allowed number of bytes to be extracted.

    :returns: false if a file extraction analyzer wasn't active for